Fisherman’s Wharf

 What you need to know

 Fisherman’s Wharf runs along the northern waterfront from Pier 39 west to Aquatic Park and Ghirardelli Square.
-Italian and Sicilian fishermen settled this stretch starting in the late 1800s, and a working commercial fishing fleet still docks at Pier 45.
-Dungeness crab season runs roughly November through June, when traps and gear fill the docks.
+Italian and Sicilian fishermen settled this stretch starting in the late 1800s, and a working fishing fleet still docks at Pier 45.
+Dungeness crab season runs roughly November through June.

 Seafood Stands

-The walk-up stands along Jefferson Street sell whole and cracked Dungeness crab, shrimp cocktails, and clam chowder in sourdough bread bowls.
-Several of the operators have been in the same spots for decades.
-Quality varies; lines of locals tend to be a useful signal.
+The walk-up stands along Jefferson Street sell whole and cracked Dungeness crab, shrimp cocktails, and clam chowder in sourdough bowls.
+Quality varies stand to stand, and the crab is best in season, roughly November through June.

 Pier 39

-Pier 39 is a shopping and restaurant complex that opened in 1978.
-Sea lions began hauling out on the K-Dock in January 1990, a few months after the Loma Prieta earthquake.
-Their numbers shift through the year but they’re typically present year-round.
-Watching them is free.
-The pier also looks across to Alcatraz and the Golden Gate.
+Sea lions began hauling out on the K-Dock in January 1990 and are typically present year-round.
+Watching them is free, and the pier looks across to Alcatraz and the Golden Gate.

 Hyde Street Pier